Information for Adults considering the support of a Home Sharer

 Choosing your Sharer

-When matching a Sharer, the Agency starts by finding out as much as possible about the Householder who needs support and partner if applicable.
-Share & Care then performs a rigorous interview process and vetting process with the potential Sharer to assess their suitability and compatibility.
+When matching a Sharer, the Agency starts by finding out as much as possible about the Householder who needs support and their partner, if applicable.
+Share and Care then performs a rigorous interview process and vetting process with the potential Sharer to assess their suitability and compatibility.
 Share and Care ensures Sharers have an in-date DBS check [Disclosure Barring Service] or applies for one for them, and personally contacts a minimum of two referees.
-When introducing a potential Sharer, firstly Share and Care provides the Householder/s with a written synopsis about the candidate, including references, of the Sharer applicant.
+When introducing a potential Sharer, Share and Care will first provide the Householder/s with a written synopsis including references of the Sharer applicant.
 The Householder/s then meets the potential Sharer to see how they get on.
-If the Householder/s offers the homeshare to the Sharer, at that stage we draw up the Homeshare Licence Agreement.
-When the Sharer has moved in, Share and Care continues to keep in regular contact with both parties to ensure the arrangement is satisfactory and offer advice, if required.
+Once the Householder/s offers the homeshare to the Sharer, we will then draw up the Homeshare Licence Agreement.
+After the Sharer has moved in, Share and Care continues to keep in regular contact with both parties to ensure the arrangement is satisfactory and offer advice, if required.

 Both the *Householder and the Sharer make a nominal monthly contribution to Share and Care Homeshare for the duration of the match.
 As Share and Care Homeshare does not receive any funding, these contributions go towards running the service.
 For the Householder, this includes finding, vetting and matching a Sharer and keeping the arrangement under the Homeshare Licence agreement.
 We will keep in touch and are available for advice and support if needed.
 For the Sharer, they are vetted, matched and introduced to a Householder and benefit from the low- priced accommodation under the Homeshare Licence arrangement.
 There is no exchange of money between the Householder and the Sharer (except reimbursement of shopping, and, a capped contribution towards household bills).